B.A. in Asian American Studies

 What can I do with an Asian American Studies major?

 Many career opportunities exist for students who graduate with a B.A. degree in Asian American Studies, such as service with national and international organizations which seek knowledge of American multicultural society in general, and of Asian American peoples and cultures in particular; positions as area specialists with state and federal government agencies; careers in the private sector with corporation or private organizations which have a significant portion of their activities in the U.S. and the Pacific Rim; and positions of service and leadership within Asian American communities.
 Students may also continue their education and pursue professional or graduate studies.
-Click here for a listing of universities that have Bachelor and/or Masters programs in Asian American Studies.
+Click here for a listing and here for a map of universities that have Bachelor and/or Masters programs in Asian American Studies.